Jenny Malyon Chair

 ‘Please come and join us and be part of the team.’

-Six days of brilliant classical, jazz and world music with internationally acclaimed performers and a nine-day exhibition featuring some of the finest art and ceramics in the South West.
+Three days of brilliant classical, jazz and world music with internationally acclaimed performers and a six-day exhibition featuring some of the finest art and ceramics in the South West.